tkoz0/factor-database/numbers/README.md

 - solinas numbers (f(2^k), f is low degree poly with small integer coeffs)
 - number of derangements
 - number of integer partitions
+- odd integer partitions (each partition is odd)
+- even integer partitions (might be interesting but can all be divided by 2)
+- distinct integer partitions (each partition size is unique)
 - bell numbers (set partitions)
 - catalan numbers (are these trivially factorable)
 - motzkin numbers (ways of drawing lines between points on circle)